NALTP/Rules/README.md

     - (b) At the conclusion of every regular season, the existing league referees will be retired and eligible to apply for the following season.
     - (c) The CRC can retire any referee at any time and appoint a replacement from the list of applicants at their discretion, by majority vote.
   - (2) Selection:
-    - (a) The CRC will host applications during the preseason to create a listed of interested referees.
+    - (a) The CRC will host applications during the preseason to create a list of potential referees.
     - (b) Following each league draft, the league referee will be chosen by the CRC by majority vote at least 48 hours before Week 1 matchups begin.
   - (3) Eligibility:
     - (a) All players are eligible to become a referee, with the following exceptions: